 Why “2/2, 6/6, 10/10”?

 We encourage you to mark your calendars on 2/2, 6/6, and 10/10 this and every year as a reminder to request a copy of your free report on those days.
 You can order your free reports anytime during the year.
 The “2/2, 6/6, 10/10” reminder dates are meant as a simple way to remember to pull your free credit reports regularly.
-Provide your email address on this page to automatically receive reminder emails on those dates.
+Download a calendar reminder for 2/2, 6/6 and 10/10.
 Visit this website’s other pages to learn how to obtain and read your credit report.

 Despite the importance of reviewing one’s credit report regularly, only one in three Wisconsin adults obtain a copy of their credit report each year.
 Across all 50 states, Wisconsin adults rank 6th lowest in terms of reviewing their credit reports.
 In addition, many people who check their credit reports pay for this service–even though everyone is entitled by law to three free reports each year.
 See Additional Resources for more information on these studies.Download Sample Credit Report